- Who We Are

 Hunger Education for adults consists of the Community Food Game, developed by the Atlanta Community Food Game.
 This one and a half hour educational workshop is a role-play experience that simulates the challenges faced by low-income individuals and families.

 ...for Workplace Days of Service

 Consider adding an educational component to your workplace’s next day of service.
 The Food Bank of the Southern Tier’s Community Engagement Coordinator and Volunteer Coordinator are happy to work with you to design a day that incorporates team-building space, service, education and meeting space.

 For congregations, we offer the use of our Just Neighbors curriculum, which educations congregations about poverty, spurs them to a greater service, and sends them forth as advocates for their neighbors in need.

 How can I schedule a Hunger 101 workshop?

-If you are interested in having your student group participate in a Hunger 101 workshop, please contact the Community Engagement Coordinator to discuss opportunities.
+If you are interested in having your student group participate in a Hunger 101 workshop, please contact the Advocacy & Education Department to discuss opportunities.
 Alternatively, community facilitators are encouraged to download the lesson guides below to use with their youth group and also check out Hunger 101 kits.

 We are excited to have these lesson guides available for use by people across the Southern Tier and beyond.
 However, it is essential that we track how many youth are involved in Hunger Scholars Programming and how the curriculum guide is being used.
 This tracking, along with your feedback, will help us improve the guide, be more strategic in our outreach efforts and seek funding opportunities that will enable us to continue this work.